-I had been working with our kitchen designer for some time and it just so happened that my in-laws invited us out of town during the second week of demo.
+I had been working with our kitchen designer for some time, and it just so happened that my in-laws invited us out of town during the second week of the demo.

 This was perfect timing for our kitchen renovation.

-As we were away, cabinets got installed, and floors were refinished. – All without little people running in and out of the kitchen.
-Seems like the more we said, don’t go in the kitchen, the more they had to get in there. #shouldhaveknownbetter
+As we were away, cabinets got installed, and they refinished floors. – All without little people running in and out of the kitchen.
+It seems like the more we said, don’t go in the kitchen, the more they had to get in there.

 Did you also know that you cannot walk on floors 3-4 days after finishing?
 Being out of the house for this was key.

-By the time we returned, the main pieces of the puzzle were completed and the kids were finally allowed to walk back in without danger.
+By the time we returned, the contractor had completed the puzzle’s main pieces, and the kids were finally allowed to walk back in without danger.

 3. Find essentials that will keep your cooking streamline to your habits.

-I do not use a microwave. (gasp, I know this is not the norm) So I knew that I didn’t want to spend money on purchasing one.
+I do not use a microwave.
+Gasp, I know this is not the norm.
+I knew that I didn’t want to spend money on purchasing one.
 I wanted to carry on as normal without changing my routine.

-We also have a peanut allergy in the house so eating out for the next couple weeks was not an option.
+We also have a peanut allergy in the house, so eating out for the next couple of weeks was not an option.

-We created a game plan to eat at home.
+We created a game plan to eat at home during the kitchen remodel.

 I knew there are plenty of tools available to continue carrying on how we typically prepare food.

-My essentials were stove top, toaster that would also heat frozen food, and a way to heat water.
+My essentials were a stovetop, a toaster that would also heat frozen food, and a way to heat water.